simo1c/GateMeClass/tutorial/readme.md

 Assign to the `testing_set` variable the matrix of expression `m` and to the variable `gate` the manually created marker table file.

-In this example, we use the marker table defined in ACDC (ref.)
+In this example, we use the ACDC (Lee et al., 2017) marker table:

 ```
 gate <- as.data.frame(read_excel("Levine32.xlsx"))